-In 2015, the USFWS began opening the Rocky Flats National Wildlife Refuge for guided tours.
-The agency will further open the Refuge in the coming years as it completes building the trail system and visitor center, and completes the requisite environmental analysis.
+The USFWS began opening the Rocky Flats National Wildlife Refuge for guided tours in 2015, and for public recreation in 2018.
+Additional trails will open the Refuge in the coming years.

 Work Plan Elements

 The Work Plan is divided into the following five sections: